- What is Hypopituitarism in Children?

-Hypopituitarism in Children
+- Hypopituitarism in Children Topic Guide

-Hypopituitarism in Children Overview
+- Doctor's Notes on Hypopituitarism in Children Symptoms

 - It is responsible for the regulation and secretion of a number of different hormones both in adults and in children.
 These are described in detail below.

 - This condition may occur because of disease in the pituitary gland or hypothalamus (a part of the brain that controls the pituitary gland).

-thyroid stimulating hormone (TSH - which regulates production of thyroid hormone by the thyroid gland).
+The pituitary gland sends signals to other glands to produce hormones (for example, it makes thyroid stimulating hormone (TSH - which regulates production of thyroid hormone by the thyroid gland).
 The hormones released by the pituitary and other glands have a significant impact on important bodily functions, such as growth, reproduction, blood pressure, and metabolism (the physical and chemical processes of the body).
 When levels of one or more of these hormones are not properly balanced, the body's normal functions can be affected.

 The pituitary gland produces several hormones.